amirreza-lotfi/AutoCompleteTextFiled/README.md

 # AutoCompleteTextFiled
 This library is AutoCompleteTextFiled library in jetpack compose framework.
 The Composable only displays items from the list that begin with the value of TextFiled (by default.
-You can customize your filter function)..
+You can customize your filter function).
 # Screenshots
 <div>
   <img src="/screenshots/1.jpg" width="200" style="margin-right:100px"/>